kasra-hosseini/obspyDMT/README.rst

 Once a working *Python* and `ObsPy <https://github.com/obspy/obspy/wiki>`_ environment is available, obspyDMT can be installed:

-**1. install obspyDMT from the source code:** The latest version of obspyDMT is available on GitHub.
+**1. Source code:** The latest version of obspyDMT is available on GitHub.
 After installing *git* on your machine:

 ::